Questions

 The following question types are available:

 All question types require a question_name and question_text.
 The question_name is a unique Pythonic identifier for a question (e.g., “favorite_color”).
 The question_text is the text of the question itself written as a string (e.g., “What is your favorite color?”).
-Question types other than free text require a question_options list of possible answer options.
-The question_options list can be a list of strings, integers, a list of lists or other data types depending on the question type.
+Question types other than free text also require a question_options list of possible answer options.
+The question_options list can be a list of strings, floats, integers, dictionaries, lists or other data types depending on the question type.
+(See a demo notebook of allowed question options types at Coop.)

 For example, to create a multiple choice question where the response should be a single option selected from a list of colors, we import the QuestionMultipleChoice class and create an instance of it with the required fields: